Local Level Training Frequently Asked Questions

 What can I instruct when I am approved?

 Upon review of your completed application and interview by the Field Supervisor determination is made by the State Fire Academy Administrator.
-You will be notified by mail of the results usually Mid-May to the first June depending on work load of the Local Level Secretary. *NOTE: notification is done only after all prerequisites and required documentation is met and the Local Level Secretary has entered all information into the Instructor data base.
+You will be notified by email of the results usually mid-May to the first of June. *NOTE: Notification is done only after all prerequisites and required documentation are met and entered into the Instructor data base.

 Do I receive outlines and materials for all of the courses that I am accredited to instruct?